-The audited financial statements for the year ended December 31, 2013 are forwarded herewith by the Board of Directors.
+The draft financial statements for the year ended December 31, 2013 are attached.
+Upon approval by the Board, signified by the signature of two Directors on the balance sheet, the financial statements will be submitted to the Shareholders for information.